uorocketry/rgs/docs/index.md

 features:
   - title: Type Safe
-    details: Built with gRPC, SQLx and gql.tada for end-to-end type safety.
+    details: Built with SQLx and DrizzleORM for end-to-end type safety.
     icon: 🐞